jfiander/slack-notification/README.md

 Hash:   Format: `{ title_1: :value_1, [...] }`
 Array:  Array of hashes, each of format: `{ title: 'Field name', value: field_value, short: true }`

+### Configuration

 Channels can be made available by setting ENV variables beginning with `SLACK_URL_`.

+If you are using Rails credentials, the `:slack` will take priority over ENV variables, ir present.

 ## License